How to Get Into Tech: Insider Advice from Industry Professionals

 Humkar said some employers are flexible with their interns, too, meaning you might be able to create a schedule that works for you and your supervisor.
 You may also have the option to complete a remote internship, meaning you don’t need to travel to an office setting to gain professional experience.

-Over the last few years alone, the organization Develop For Good, which connects tech volunteers with nonprofits, has amassed 200 thousand technical hours volunteered.
+You could also consider volunteering.
+Over the last few years alone, the organization Develop For Good, which connects tech volunteers with nonprofits, has amassed almost 300 thousand technical hours volunteered.
 Volunteer work like this and opportunities you find on your own can count toward professional experiences.

 Volunteering can help you grow your network, allowing you to make new connections and gain references who can speak to your work.
 You'll also have an opportunity to showcase your technical and soft skills, build on your experience and supplement your resume.